 For different plastics, viscosity affects temperature to different degrees.
 Polyformaldehyde is the least sensitive to temperature change, followed by polyethylene, polypropylene, polystyrene, and cellulose acetate.
 In practical operation, for melt with good temperature sensitivity, it can be considered to improve the plastic molding temperature in the molding process to improve the plastic flow performance, such as PMMA, PC, CA, PA.
-However, for plastics with poor sensitivity, increasing temperature is not obvious to improve the flow performance, so generally, do not use the method of increasing temperature to improve its flow characteristics.
+However, for plastics with poor sensitivity, the increasing temperature is not obvious to improve the flow performance, so generally, do not use the method of increasing temperature to improve its flow characteristics.

-Plastic melts are compressible because of the tiny Spaces between the molecules and between their chains, known as free volumes.
+Plastic melts are compressible because of the tiny spaces between the molecules and between their chains, known as free volumes.
 During the injection process, the maximum external pressure on the plastic can be up to tens or even hundreds of MPa.
-Under the action of this pressure, the distance between macromolecules decreases and the intermolecular force increases makes the chain dislocation more difficult, which reflected in the increase of the overall viscosity.
+Under the action of this pressure, the distance between macromolecules decreases, and the intermolecular force increases makes the chain dislocation more difficult, which is reflected in the increase of the overall viscosity.
 But different plastics under the same pressure, the degree of viscosity increase is not the same.
 Polystyrene (PS) is the most sensitive to pressure, that is when the pressure increases, the viscosity increases quickly.
 Compared with low-density polyethylene (LDPE), high-density polyethylene (HDPE) has less influence on viscosity under pressure.

 - Shear rate

 The higher the shear rate, the lower the viscosity.
-In the case of very low and very high shear rate, the viscosity changes little with the shear rate.
+In the case of very low and very high shear rates, the viscosity changes little with the shear rate.
 Although the viscosity of most plastics melts decreases with increasing shear rate, the sensitivity of different plastics to shear rate (shear stress) varies.
 Within a certain shear rate range, increasing the shear rate can significantly reduce the viscosity of plastics and improve their flow performance.
 As far as possible, process adjustment should be carried out in the range where melt viscosity is not sensitive to shear rate, otherwise, unstable processing and quality defects of plastic products will be caused by fluctuation of shear rate.

 - Plastic structure